By Ronnie Huss April 2026 12 min read

 AI retrieval systems parse structured data to understand what content means.
 Sites with comprehensive schema markup are easier to understand and cite correctly:

-3. Content Clarity and Structure
+3. Content clarity and structure

 Retrieval systems extract passages for the LLM to synthesise.
 Content that's easier to extract performs better:

-4. Freshness Signals
+4. Freshness signals

 For time-sensitive queries, retrieval systems favour recent content:

-5. Authority and Trust Signals
+5. Authority and trust signals

 Retrieval systems verify sources before citation: